ayazalihan/ayazalihan/README.md

 # Hi there, I'm Alihan 👋

-## I'm a Student and wannabe Developer!
+## I'm a lifelong learner and self-taught developer!

 - 🌱 I’m currently learning React!
 - 🥅 2022 Goals: Build more projects!